Lattice Simulations of Inflation: Conclusions and outlook

 As we already stated, a non-linear lattice simulation is not needed to understand the physics of these simple models of inflationary potential, that lies well within the regime of validity of linear perturbation theory.
 However, there are many non-standard models of inflation that involve non-linear processes and that have been studied in the literature because of their interesting phenomenology.
-Examples are the geometrical destabilization of inflation \cite{Renaux_Petel_2016}, or inflationary models with non-abelian gauge fields \cite{Maleknejad_2011,maleknejad2013gaugeflation,Adshead_2012,Adshead_2013}.
-In some cases these models manifest strong backreaction effects that invalidate the use of perturbation theory\cite{Renaux_Petel_2016,Ferreira:2015omg,Peloso_2016,Maleknejad_2019,Lozanov_2019}, making lattice simulations potentially useful.
-In this paper we studied the technical aspects that need to be taken into account in order to study the inflationary universe on a lattice and to correctly match the knowledge from the linear theory.
-This is a first step if one wants to study such more complicated models of inflation, and sets the basis to future work on the subject.
+Examples are the geometrical destabilization of inflation \cite{Renaux_Petel_2016}, or inflationary models with abelian \cite{Anber_2006,Anber_2010,Barnaby_2011_Large, Barnaby_2011, Anber_2012} and non-abelian \cite{Maleknejad_2011,maleknejad2013gaugeflation,Adshead_2012,Adshead_2013,maleknejad2021su2r} gauge fields.
+These models potentially manifest strong backreaction effects, that invalidate the use of perturbation theory \cite{Renaux_Petel_2016,Ferreira:2015omg,Peloso_2016,Maleknejad_2019,Lozanov_2019}.
+For this reason, lattice simulations might turn out to be an important tool in order to compute observables from these kind of models, such as the 2- and 3-point functions of scalar (and tensor) perturbations.
+This work constitutes a first step in this direction.
+Indeed, even if some examples of lattice study during inflation already exist in the literature (see \cite{Barnaby_2009} for example), this is the first time in which a lattice simulation is used to recover the 2-point function of the inflaton in single-field models with such precision.
+This is a necessary result if one wants to use a lattice simulation to compute observables from more complicated models.
+Moreover, a precise computation of the 2-point function is a necessary step in developing a code that is able to compute 3-point statistics during inflation, which might be important in many applications.